Search documentation...

 Overview

-Hightouch journeys allows you to create automated sequences of interactions and data syncs.
+Hightouch Journeys allows you to create automated sequences of interactions and data syncs.
 With journeys, you can trigger campaigns, wait for certain actions or events, personalize experiences based on member attributes, and sync data to hundreds of destinations.

 Required setup

-Hightouch journeys are built on top of the same underlying data schema that audiences use.
+Hightouch Journeys are built on top of the same underlying data schema that audiences use.
 Additionally, the parent model used in a journey needs to be using the lightning sync engine.

 Journeys also leverage syncs when you want to take some action inside of a journey such as triggering an email or sending a user into an ad campaign.
 You’ll want to ensure all the destinations you want to send users to are set up as well.